bbaaii/DreamDiffusion/README.md

 **[2025.9.30]** Some paths were set incorrectly.
 Since they were only tested on the previous server, they were not noticed and have been corrected.
-The pre-training encoder does not need to be loaded separately during inference
+The pre-trained encoder does not need to be loaded separately during inference

 ## DreamDiffusion
 **DreamDiffusion** is a framework for generating high-quality images from brain EEG signals.